 No, our work does not stop even after the web store launch.
 Why?
 Because a web store is a living organism – it grows and changes very often, so it needs constant care.
 We like to continue our research using Hotjar and Google Analytics to see if there is something that we can improve or create some new visuals.

 We are very passionate about our work and dedicated to our projects.
 Just as our clients, we want for their businesses to grow.

 Our design team has 4 designers and we all have different views and special skills.
 Some of us are better in complex web stores, some in detail analysis or in coding and some in illustrations.
 Explore how our Magento Design Service can benefit your store.

 When one of us is assigned to a project, that person works exclusively through all the planning phases until the final design is approved and ready for the development.
 But, since we work as a team, our work is always seen by more than one pair of eyes.
 We are constantly looking for feedback or different approach ideas from the other team members.

 What is your experience with the design?
 If this process is a little bit overwhelming for you – no worries, you can start with something smaller – usability audit.
-In our article you can check out how our usability audits can effectively improve usability of your Magento store.
 Make sure to get back to us with.
 We’d like to hear your opinion on design processes or get back to you if you request a quote.